 Our well developed relationships with Angel Investors, Venture Capital funding firms, Hard Money and Private Lenders, small business merger and acquisition professionals, incubators, service providers, SEC specialist attorneys, CEO’s, and other intermediaries offer our clients unsurpassed experience and services and opportunities for their business and funding needs.

-Denied for your small business loan - Can't find funding?
+Denied for your small business loan? - Can't find funding?
+We can help!

 IRA can offer the following services to accommodate virtually any funding needs.
 In some instances you may need two or more types of funding, such as: